nyped/battleship/README.md

 ## state

-For the moment, we just have a single mode player.
+For the moment, we just have a 2 players mode.

 ## preriquisites